almibe/ligature-lab/README.md

-# ligature-lab
+# ligature-components

-ligature-lab is a set of Svelte components that support working with ligature.
+ligature-components is a set of Svelte components that support working with ligature.

 ## Developing